MySQL event_scheduler events are not automatically enabled after a failover

 Conclusion

-Although event_scheduler seems useful, it should be used with care.
+Although event_scheduler seems useful, you should be careful when using it.

 Personally, I don't like putting application logic on the MySQL side, such as event_scheduler or stored routines.